Sakura Wars (2019 video game)

 The game takes place in a fictionalised version of the Taishō period in 1940, where the World Luxury Operatic Federation fights against those who threaten peace around the world.
 Naval captain Seijuro Kamiyama is transferred to Tokyo, where he must lead the struggling Imperial Combat Revue through a worldwide tournament of Combat Revues and fight the demons once again.

 Development of Sakura Wars began in 2016 after a positive fan response at that year's Sega Fes convention.
 A combination of new and returning staff were involved in development; these include veteran Sega producer Tetsu Katano, director Tetsuya Otsubo, scenario director Takaharu Terada, music composer Kohei Tanaka, story writer Jiro Ishii, and scenario writer Takaaki Suzuki.
 Manga artist Tite Kubo designed the main cast, while guest artists handled the supporting cast.
 The cinematics were produced by Sanzigen.
 The game was announced at Sega Fes 2018.
 It is the first mainline entry in the series since Sakura Wars: So Long, My Love (2005).
 A manga adaptation is running in Young Jump.
 An anime television series sequel produced by Sanzigen premiered on April 3, 2020.
 Gameplay-based DLC was released between 2019 and 2020.
-Upon release, Sakura Wars received mixed reviews, praising the game for being welcoming to new players as well as for its mix of tactical and story-based gameplay, but criticising it for its combat and some story elements.
+Upon release, Sakura Wars received mixed reviews from critics, who praised the game for being welcoming to new players as well as for its mix of tactical and story-based gameplay, but criticised it for its combat and some story elements.